Last update: 14th January 2019

 What isn’t measured can’t be managed.
 So if you want to properly manage your project and ensure a successful outcome, you need to measure as much as you can.
-Having a tool or software would be helpful since it will automatically measure items like time progress or money investments.
+Having a tool like project management software would be helpful since it will automatically measure items like time progress or money investments.

 Once the project is finished, it needs to be properly delivered.
 Make sure you save all the information related to the project in one sole place that you can share with the project owner.

-Remember to share usernames, passwords, documents, software available, etc., just everything that the owner needs in order to take control of the final outcome and be able to go back if he needs to.
+Remember to share usernames, passwords, documents, software available, etc. - everything that the owner needs in order to take control of the final outcome and be able to go back if they need to.

 Once you deliver the project, you need to finalize all the tasks that were completed during the process so you can formally end the project.
 Analyze: